jundalisay/spblist/content/en/research/bacon/essays/21-delays.md

 ---

-FORTUNE is like the market; where many times if you can stay a little, the price will fall.
+FORTUNE is like the market.
+If you can stay a little, the price will fall.

-Again, it is sometimes like Sibylla's offer; which at first, offereth the commodity at full, then consumeth part and part, and still holdeth up the price.
-For occasion (as it is in the common verse) turneth a bald noddle, after she hath presented her locks in front, and no hold taken; or at least turneth the handle of the bottle, first to be received, and after the belly, which is hard to clasp.
+It is sometimes like Sibylla's offer.
+It first offers the commodity at full, then consumes part and part, and still holds up the price.

+For occasion turns a bald noddle, after she hath presented her locks in front, and no hold taken; or at least turneth the handle of the bottle, first to be received, and after the belly, which is hard to clasp.

 There is surely no greater wisdom, than well to time the beginnings, and onsets, of things.

 Dangers are no more light, if they once seem light; and more dangers have deceived men, than forced them.

 It were better to meet some dangers half way, though they come nothing near, than to keep too long a watch upon their approaches; for if a man watch too long, it is odds he will fall asleep.